 - There were a total of 35 different date and mint mark combinations.
 Coins were minted at the Philadelphia, Denver, and San Francisco Mints.

-- The lowest mintage is held by the 1955 Franklin Half Dollar with 2,498,181.
+- The lowest mintage is held by the 1955 Franklin Half Dollar with a mintage of 2,498,181.

-- The highest mintage occurred for the 1963-D Franklin Half Dollar with 67,069,292.
+- The highest mintage occurred for the 1963-D Franklin Half Dollar with a mintage of 67,069,292.

 - The average mintage across all date and mint mark combinations is 13,308,984.

-Franklin Half Dollar Mintages
+Franklin Half Dollar Mintages:

 Issue | Mintage |